-• The filter appears serviceable.
-No concerns were noted except as mentioned below:

-Client is encouraged to change the filter regularly.
+• The filters appear serviceable.
+No concerns were noted.
+Client is encouraged to change the filters regularly.
 Regular filter changing helps to maintain clean HVAC equipment, cleaner air ducts, and reduced dirt and dust inside the home.
 Consider using good quality filters.
 Good filter choices include a pleated filter or larger media filter that provides more surface area for improved air cleaning.
 Look for filters with a higher micro-particle performance rating (800 and up), and a higher MERV rating (Minimum Efficiency Reporting Value - 8 to 10 and up).